PhoenixCodes/AchaeaIdeaHelper/README.md

-# AchaeaIdeaHelper - A small helper for IDEAS
+# Achaea Idea Helper - A small helper for IDEAS

 This small script is intended to help you see which IDEAS you have yet to review, and help you go through them.
 It adds a bit of functionality, as detailed below
 - Adds idea lifespan to the existing `IDEA SHOW` output